 Note: This post was first published on June 1, 2019 with data available from May 30, 2019.
 It was updated on June 3, 2019 with the latest data available, and improved graphs.
-It was updated again on June 5, 2019 to reflect a new height record.
+It was updated again on June 5, 2019, July 2, 2019 and February 17, 2020 to reflect new height records and revised data from sources.

 In June 2017, Lake Ontario rose to a height not seen in the last 100 years of recorded history.
 The pictures of how this impacted Toronto were dramatic; flooding parks, eroding shorelines, and boardwalks, beaches and the Islands underwater.

-In May 2019, we started approaching those record levels again.
+Two years later, we broke records again.
 Once again, it’s a shocking scene.

 The height of water in a lake fluctuates naturally.
 The amount of rainfall flowing into it, and the rate at which it drains through an outlet (if it has one) is a major determinant.
 However, it can also be affected by temperature, sunlight, formation / melting of snow and ice, and wind.